sanjuthomas/marklogic-dls-rest-extension/README.md

 Sample Requests for both read and update functions are available [here](https://github.com/sanjuthomas/marklogic-dls-rest-extension/tree/master/src/sample-requests).
 You may use a standard REST client like Postman to test.

+## What is not yet implemented?
+You can find all the DLS functions exposed via this REST [here](https://github.com/sanjuthomas/marklogic-dls-rest-extension/blob/master/src/main/ml-modules/lib/dls-function-conf.sjs).
+In this version, the optional parameter to the DLS functions are not read from the request.
+I am hoping to finish the implementation by the end of July 2017.

 ## Contact
 Please contact me at ml@sanju.org if you find any issues or looking for clarification.